menu

 TREATMENT

-Epileptic and neuralgic vertigo generally responds well to traditional anticonvulsants such as carbamazepine and related medications.
+Epileptic and neuralgic vertigo generally responds well to traditional anticonvulsants such as oxcarbamazine and related medications.
+Oxcarbamazine also treats vestibular paroxysmia.
+According to Xue, generalized reflex seizures usually respond to valproate treatment (Xue, 2006).
+Valproate also treats migraine.

 In the case illustrated below, a child became dizzy, developed nystagmus, and briefly became unresponsive.